 Botifarra Blanca - La Garriga

 Botifarra blanca is a cooked sausage which can be found in eastern regions of Spain: Catalonia, Valencia and Murcia.
 La Garriga is a municipality in the province of Barcelona and autonomous region of Catalonia, Spain.
 Different cuts of meats are employed in different regions, aromatic spices (cinnamon, nutmeg, cloves, anise) are often added, what is peculiar is that instead of pimentón paprika botifarras are made with black or white pepper.
 La Garriga is very popular botifarra in the olive-growing district of La Garriga near Lleida, about 40 km (25 miles) north of Barcelona.
 La Garriga is made with pork dewlap (double chin), lean pork and pork stomach (tripe).
+La Garriga is a white-colored sausage.

 |Skinless dewlap*||600 g||1.32 lb|